Git installation and configuration

 In the example above you can see that with /logs/* no content of the logs directory should be versioned with Git, but an exception is defined in the following line: !logs/.gitkeep allows the file .gitkeep to be managed with Git.
 The logs directory is then also transferred to the Git repository.
 This construction is necessary because empty folders cannot be managed with Git.

-Another possibility is to create a .gitignore file in an empty folder with the following content:
+A better option is to create a .gitignore file with the following content in an empty directory:

 # ignore everything except .gitignore